stolostron/cluster-backup-operator/README.md

 - the same template checks that if a `Restore.cluster.open-cluster-management.io` exists on the current cluster, the status is not in (Failed, or empty state).
 This ensures that if this cluster is the secondary hub and is restoring backups, the `Restore.cluster.open-cluster-management.io` status is healthy.

 ### Backups exist validation
-- `acm-managed-clusters-schedule-backups-available` template checks if `Backup.velero.io` resources are available at the location sepcified by the `BackupStorageLocation.velero.io` and the backups were created by a `BackupSchedule.cluster.open-cluster-management.io` resource.
+- `acm-managed-clusters-schedule-backups-available` template checks if `Backup.velero.io` resources are available at the location specified by the `BackupStorageLocation.velero.io` and the backups were created by a `BackupSchedule.cluster.open-cluster-management.io` resource.
 This validates that the backups have been executed at least once, using the Backup and restore operator.

 ### Backups are actively running as a cron job
 - This validation is done by the `backup-schedule-cron-enabled` template.
 It checks that a `BackupSchedule.cluster.open-cluster-management.io` is actively running and creating new backups at the storage location.
-The template checks that there is a `Backup.velero.io` with a label `velero.io/schedule-name: acm-validation-policy-schedule` at the storage location.
+The template verifies there is a `Backup.velero.io` with a label `velero.io/schedule-name: acm-validation-policy-schedule` at the storage location.
 The `acm-validation-policy-schedule` backups are set to expire after the time set for the backups cron schedule.
 If no cron job is running anymore to create backups, the old `acm-validation-policy-schedule` backup is deleted because it expired and a new one is not created.
-So if no `acm-validation-policy-schedule` backups exist at any moment in time, it means that there are no active cron job generating acm backups.
+So if no `acm-validation-policy-schedule` backup exists at any moment in time, it means that there are no active cron jobs generating acm backups.

 This Policy is intended to help notify the Hub admin of any backup issues as the hub is active and expected to produce or restore backups.